· 4 min read

 The capocollo itself carries no European geographical protection, and the honest version of its status says so.
 It is listed among Umbria's traditional agri-food products, the regional PAT roll, rather than holding a DOP or IGP; the registration in the Norcia area belongs to Prosciutto di Norcia, which took its IGP in 1997.
 The neck is governed by custom and the butcher's hand, not by a regulation with a clock on it.

 That custom nearly broke in living memory.
-A sequence of earthquakes struck Norcia in 2016, levelling much of the historic centre, and the norcinerie rebuilt around the trade that gave the town its name, the curing going on while the basilica behind it was still rubble.
-Every cure now hanging in those shops descends from a reputation Cato already recorded around 160 BC, when he set down how the hams of Norcia were salted and kept.
+The 2016 earthquake sequence that struck Norcia on 30 October destroyed much of the basilica and the medieval centre, and it fell to the town's pork industry to anchor the recovery.
+Every cure now hanging in those rebuilt shops descends from a reputation Cato already recorded when he set down how the hams of Norcia were salted and kept, a line of knowledge running from a Latin farming treatise to a counter where someone slices lonza onto plain bread for whoever is next in line.

 Read next